Sponsored by Kyushu Tourism Board.

 Among Nagasaki’s other distinguishing features, Nagasaki’s harbor probably comes second.
 A true open door to the rest of the world, thanks to this harbor began to develop and created international trade relationships as early as the 16th century.
 Even though it is lovely to take a stroll there along nice cafés and restaurants, you won’t find a trace of this past history in today’s harbor.

-A few minute walk from there, another highlight is the former artificial Dejima Island, once the bastion of trade relationships between Japan and Portugal first, and then Netherlands.
-In a political context of closure, it was the only place in Japan where foreign traders were allowed to unload their ships full of goods and trade them, until 1859.
+A few minutes walk from there, another highlight is the former artificial Dejima Island, once the bastion of trade relationships between Japan and Portugal first, and then the Netherlands.
+In the political context of national closure and isolation, it was the only place in Japan where foreign traders were allowed to unload their ships full of goods and trade them until 1859.

-Once welcomed Dutch traders for more than two centuries, Dejima was absorbed by the expansion of the city in the 20th century.
+Welcoming Dutch traders for more than two centuries, Dejima was absorbed by the expansion of the city in the 20th century.
 Designated since the 1920’s as a National Historical Site, important renovation work has been carried out.
-Thanks to those, you can now visit the former residences and warehouses of the Dutch traders which have been identically replicated.
+Thanks to this, you can now visit the former residences and warehouses of the Dutch traders which have been identically replicated.

-Much more than being as a trading sector, this also gave birth to cultural exchanges between the two nations.
-Quite a curious and surprising place to visit in Nagasaki, finding its original shape back as the renovations progress.
+Much more than a trading sector, this also gave birth to cultural exchanges between the two nations.
+Quite a curious and surprising place to visit in Nagasaki, you’ll finding the area returning to its original shape as the renovations progress.